-In addition to assessing the in vitro potency of AT-511 against SARS-CoV-2, SARS-CoV and other human coronaviruses, we evaluated the formation and intra-cellular half life of AT-9010, the active triphosphate of AT-527, in primary human nasal and bronchial epithelial cells.
-Also, we evaluated the plasma pharmacokinetics and intra-cellular half life of AT-9010 in tissues of non-human primates after oral administration of AT-527.
+In addition to assessing the in vitro potency of AT-511 against SARS-CoV-2 and SARS-CoV, we evaluated the formation and intracellular half-life of AT-9010, the active triphosphate metabolite of AT-527, in primary human nasal and bronchial epithelial cells.
+Also, we evaluated the pharmacokinetics and intracellular half-life of AT-9010 in tissues of non-human primates after oral administration of AT-527.

-Substantial levels of the active triphosphate of AT-527 were formed in normal human bronchial and nasal epithelial cells incubated in vitro with 10 μM AT-511.
-After an 8-hour incubation, intracellular concentrations of the triphosphate were 698 and 236 μM in the bronchial and nasal cells, respectively.
+Substantial levels of the active triphosphate of AT-527 were formed in normal human bronchial and nasal epithelial cells incubated in vitro with 10 μ M AT-511.
+After an 8-hour incubation, intracellular concentrations of the triphosphate were 698 and 236 μ M in the bronchial and nasal cells, respectively.
 After replacement of the culture medium at 8 hours with fresh medium without AT-511, the half-life of the active triphosphate was determined to be 39 and 38 hours in the respective cell incubations.
-The accumulation and half-life of remdesivir triphosphate has been reported in the same type of human bronchial epithelial cells incubated with 1 μM remdesivir for 2 hours followed by washout of drug and continued incubation for 30 hours.
-Although the difference in the exposure time of this experiment and the study conducted with AT-511 described above (2 vs. 8 hours) makes comparisons difficult, the 2-hour concentration of remdesivir triphosphate, normalized to a dose of 10 μM (14 pmol/million cells) is substantially less than the 8-h concentration of AT-9010 (922 pmol/million cells) in these cells incubated with 10 μM AT-511.
-This comparison, in combination with the shorter half-life for remdesivir triphosphate (~22 hours) than that of AT-9010 (39 hours) in these human lung cells suggests the formation of significantly higher levels of AT-9010 and a potentially greater antiviral effect in human lung tissue after oral administration of AT-527 (1100 mg loading + 550 mg maintenance doses) versus intravenous administration of remdesivir (200 mg loading + 100 mg maintenance doses).
+The accumulation and half-life of remdesivir triphosphate has been reported in the same type of human bronchial epithelial cells incubated with 1 μ M remdesivir.
+After similar eight hour incubations, the concentration of remdesivir triphosphate, normalized to a dose of 10 μ M, is at least 7-fold lower than the observed concentration of AT-9010 in the same cell type.
+In similar incubations of 1 μ M remdesivir triphosphate is less than 8 hours which is at least 4 times shorter than the half-life of AT-9010 in the same cell suggesting the accumulation of higher levels of AT-9010 leading to a potentially greater antiviral effect after twice daily oral administration of 550 mg AT-527 versus daily intravenous administration of remdesivir (200 mg loading + 100 mg maintenance doses).